asutherlin/automatedELKStackDeployment/README.md

   - [install-elk.yml](install-elk.yml)

 This document contains the following details:
-- Description of the Topologycd
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use